FLYERS vs. THRASHERS' SERIES' HISTORY: Current and Miscellaneous:

 2000 -- April 4 -- The Flyers defeated the Thrashers 5-3 in Atlanta, the first time Philly won in this series.
 The Flyers never trailed after Valeri Zelepukin (1-1-2) scored 1:50 into the game.
 Andy Delmore, Craig Berube and Daymond Langkow also had two points.
 Simon Gagne's breakaway goal with 1:35 to play sealed the win.
 Brian Boucher made 22 saves.

 2000 -- April 6 -- JVB made 20 stops in Philly's 3-1 home win.
-Daymond Langkow picked up the GWG midway through the second period.
-Atlanta was held to two shots in the first period
+Daymond Langkow scored the GWG midway through the second period.
+Mark Recchi picked up his 61st and 62nd assists of the season and was awarded the Bobby Clarke Trophy representative of team MVP.
+Atlanta was held to two shots in the first period and nine through 40 minutes.

 2000 -- November 17 -- Dan McGillis fired a shot just inside the blue-line and the Flyers recorded a 3-2 win in Atlanta.
 McGillis' goal came with 61 seconds to play in OT.
 McGillis said "He (Roman Cechmanek) told us we could beat him (Milan Hnilicka) with the long shot.
 He gave me his weaknesses."
 Cechmanek made 25 saves and Mark Recchi (1-2-3) factored in each goal.
 Recchi's goal was a short-handed breakaway.
 Donald Audette tied the score with 1:00 left in regulation.
 Todd Fedoruk received a 12-stitch cut near his left eye after a healthy scrap with Jeff Odgers -- http://www.youtube.com/watch?v=nMvTaPBsUL0